Norway Photo Workshop Adventure

 Absolutely!
 Although I might be a bit biased 😉 While there are a number of photography workshops being offered in places like the Lofoten Islands of Norway, none of them offer a similar experience.
 Not only have I been working as a photo workshop instructor for 16 years, which included time leading trips for National Geographic, but I have spent the last 7 years exploring the Northernmost parts of Norway, namely the Lofoten Islands and Senja.
 I work hard to make sure I meet each of my clients at their own level, providing ample 1 on 1 time while we are out in the field.
 This helps to make sure that you get everything possible out of this workshop experience!

-The workshop starts of February 18th, 2023 in Leknes, Norway where we will pick you up at the airport when you arrive.
+The workshop starts of February 24th, 2024 in Leknes, Norway where our team will pick you up at the airport when you arrive.
 If you prefer to arrive a day early, we can also pick you up from your hotel in the area the morning the workshop starts.

-The workshop ends on February 25th, 2023 in Leknes, Norway where we will drop you off at the airport after a final sunrise shoot.
-Look for a flight to leave Leknes after 12 (Noon) to make sure we have enough time.
+The workshop ends on March 2nd, 2024 in Leknes, Norway, where our team will drop you off at the airport after a final sunrise shoot.
+Look for a flight to leave Leknes after 12 (Noon) to make sure we have enough time to get you to the airport for your flight.

 You will fly into the Leknes Airport (LKN) located above the Arctic Circle in Northern Norway.
 You must first fly to Oslo (OSL) and then purchase a domestic flight using SAS Airlines to get to Leknes.